 Affiliated CARLI researchers: Scholars with valid IDs from participating CARLI reciprocal libraries have permission to use our paper book collection on-site.
 Due to limited space, the library is not available as an alternative study space for affiliated CARLI students.
 Book lending services are available to patrons of other I-Share university libraries in accordance with the agreements that the Library has established with those institutions.
 CARLI patrons have access to one I-Share workstation to search the book catalog; they must bring their own laptop to have access to the Internet.
 After 6:30pm, when the building is locked, CARLI participants requesting access to the library should call the Circulation desk (773) 298-3352 to be admitted into the building.
 A valid institutional ID card is required, and access will be through the west door.

 General Public: Members of the general public should contact their public libraries which offer remote access to fulltext databases once users register for a public library card.
 SXU does not provide access to these public library tools.
 Due to space and security concerns, persons who are not members of the Saint Xavier University community, and are over 18 years of age, are welcome to use the Library for SXU-related research purposes.
-Guests may use the scanning equipment and the printed book collection, but may not obtain materials from off-site storage, operate workstations, or utilize our databases or software.
+Guests may use the printed book collection, but may not obtain materials from off-site storage, operate workstations, or utilize our databases or software.
 Guests are restricted from entering the building after 6:30pm.
 Guests may connect to our wifi by selecting the "SXU_Guest" option.

 Unaffiliated researchers under 18 years of age must be accompanied by an adult, and may be granted permission to the library only after they have satisfactorily explained their need to utilize our print collection for research purposes (at the Circulation Desk).